openkruise/kruise/docs/debug/README.md

 ## DEBUG: start with Pod

 The followings are the steps to debug Kruise controller manager locally using Pod.
+Note that the `WEBHOOK_HOST` env variable should be unset if you have tried [above](#debug-start-with-process-locally) debugging methodology before.

 **Install docker**